CiaranMoran27/pands-project2021/README.md

 <br/>

 - __Grouped Petal Data__: The grouped histograms for petal length and petal width clearly show that for these features the Setosa species is well separated from Versicolor and Virginica.
 It was also noted that petal width and petal length showed a degree of separation between the versicolor and virginica species, with more overlap of probability densities apparent when looking at petal length.
-Based on these observations one could speculate that the petal attributes could play an important role in any attempt to classify the setosa class through any supervised machine learning model.
-See Plot 2 below for sepal feature histograms.
+See Plot 2 below for a sepal histograms.

 <br/>